 At Blizzard, we have more than 25 years of experience building iconic transmedia entertainment brands, centered around epic games and game universes such as "Overwatch," "World of Warcraft" and "StarCraft" that are inhabited by millions of fiercely passionate players around the world.

 Our company culture is oriented around respecting and responding to gamers as a highly-engaged constituency, and through this work and shared passion with our audiences, we've developed a strong understanding of how they interact with our games and other products.
-In addition to enabling us to continue creating entertainment content with broad global appeal, this has helped lead us to a unique opportunity to change the game in global licensing for eSports.
+In addition to enabling us to continue creating entertainment content with broad global appeal, this has helped lead us to a unique opportunity to change the game

 The "Overwatch" League, in particular, makes for a compelling case study in how global licensing is being disrupted by the growth of eSports.
 With the launch of the inaugural season in January, some of the top players and most passionate fans of "Overwatch" piled into the Blizzard Arena Los Angeles in Burbank, Calif.